Bharat9848/notes/architecture.md

  - **Monitor/actuator** are software elements actuator controller calculate the values before sending it to physical actuator and monitor do the testing of value before sending it to physical actuator.
  - **Separate safety** In safety critical systems it is best to have separate safety critical and non critical part of system. safety critical system should be certified from some authorized agency.
 In safety critical system component-safety are divided into categories based on hazardous level.

+#### Reliability
+- It is quality which enables a service to able perform some action in specified time.
+- Mean time to repair(MTTR) and Mean Time Between Failure are the reliability measures.

 #### Availibility
  - It encompasses reliability, failure recovery and robustness.